iq-motion-control/iq-module-communication-doc/docs/tutorials/ifci_px4_flight_controller.rst

 Flashing PX4 to Your Flight Controller
 ======================================

-Once you have your ``.px4`` file you need to flash it to your flight control board.
-To do this, open up QGroundControl and go to the vehicle settings menu and enter the 'Firmware' menu.
-Once there, plug in your board and select the 'Advanced Settings' checkbox, and then the 'Custom Firmware' option.
+Once built, you must program your flight controller with your compiled ``.px4`` file.
+To do this, open QGroundControl, go to the vehicle settings menu and enter the 'Firmware' menu.
+Once there, plug in your board, select the 'Advanced Settings' checkbox, and then the 'Custom Firmware' option.

 .. figure:: ../_static/tutorial_images/ifci_px4_flight_controller/custom_firmware.png
     :align: center